Extraction, Isolation and Clean-up of Poisons from Viscera

 Last updated:

-Viscera workup closes UGC-NET Forensic Science Unit IV, and it is the bullet that binds every other toxicology question together.
-Whatever the suspected poison, the analyst still has to get it out of liver, kidney, stomach and blood before any colour test, GC-MS run or AAS quantification can fire.
-NTA tests two layers: the classical procedures (Stas-Otto, ammonium sulphate, steam distillation, Conway microdiffusion) and the modern sample-prep family (SPE, SPME, ASE, QuEChERS, SLE) that has displaced most of them.
+Viscera workup is the step that underpins every other analytical decision in forensic toxicology.
+Whatever the suspected poison, the analyst must first get it out of liver, kidney, stomach and blood before any colour test, GC-MS run or AAS quantification can proceed.
+Viscera extraction covers two broad generations of method: the classical procedures (Stas-Otto, ammonium sulphate, steam distillation, Conway microdiffusion) and the modern sample-preparation family (SPE, SPME, ASE, QuEChERS, SLE) that has displaced most of them in routine casework.

 - Viscera